 Python Virtual Environment Usage

 Installing Python libraries through pip3 in the Quectel Pi H1 system is subject to system restrictions.
-Users can use virtual environments to isolate from the system environment.
+Users can use a virtual environment to isolate their setup from the system environment.

-When trying to install packages directly using pip3, you may encounter the following error:
+When you try to install packages directly using pip3, you may encounter the following error:

 error: externally-managed-environment